 Who I Am

 My personal and professional journey has taken me to some incredibly interesting places.
-I was born in Japan and have had the opportunity to call Asia, Europe, both American coasts, the Midwest, and the South, home.
+I was born in Japan and have had the opportunity to call Asia, Europe, Mexico, both American coasts, the Midwest, and the South, home.

 Along the way I’ve had the opportunity to start, grow, fix, transition, and wind down businesses of all types.
 These experiences have included 10+ years of P&L responsibility, national sales team management, contact and call center management, sales division turnarounds, culture and environment turnarounds, intrapreneurship, and business model innovation.

 Like any calculated risk taker, I’ve also had my fair share of bets that didn’t pan out.
 These are as much a part of my experience as the wins are.